 Before you start packing

 Be a smart hiker by being prepared.
 Knowledge and skills won’t fit in your backpack, but they’re critical to have – if you’re a beginner, check out local hiking groups to learn skills and meet more experienced hikers.
-Know your route and plans before you leave, always leave a trip plan with a trusted friend, and make sure your footwear is trail-worthy and comfortable.
+Know your route and plans before you leave, always leave a trip plan (like the AdventureSmart trip plan) with a trusted friend, and make sure your footwear is trail-worthy and comfortable.

 The 10 essentials (plus 1):